Market price: median of last, best bid, best offer

 - Can’t send any orders (including orders that would decrease position) if account is below MMF

-- Price bands.
-Can’t send orders if either:
+- FTX also has price bands.
+Users can’t send orders if either:

 - Absolute value of premium is more than 5% above the absolute value of the mean premium over the past 5 minutes

-ADV: 30-day coinmarketcap volume / 30 24h before the contract first trades
+ADV: 30-day volume / 30 24h before the contract first trades

 Fills modify position sizes and cost.
 Fills only affect unrealized pnl, not realized pnl.